Dating safely during isolation (COVID-19)

 - Stay on the site messaging service

-- Never, ever send money to someone you meet online
+- Never, ever send money to someone you meet online or agree to transfer money on their behalf

 - Let others help and guide you: talk to family and friends about your dating choices